 Coorest has devised a way for businesses to subsidise this increased expense in a simple yet effective manner.

 Traditionally, corporations offset their mandated GHG emissions by purchasing carbon credits or offsets and applying them.
-NFTrees enable companies to produce their own carbon compensation units ($CCO2 tokens) while simultaneously allowing them to generate additional yields effectively counterbalancing any increased energy expenditure.
+NFTrees enable companies to produce their own carbon compensation units ($CCO2 tokens).

 Businesses will soon have the option of purchasing or selling the $CCO2 tokens obtained via their NFTrees on Coorest’s DEX.